twistlock/docs/api/descriptions/registry/get.md

-Retrieves image scan reports for registry images that Prisma Cloud is configured to scan.
+Retrieves registry image scan reports.

 This endpoint maps to the image table in **Monitor > Compliance > Images > Registries** in the Console UI.